Yalantis/Koloda/README.md

 ```swift
     public var countOfCards
 ```
 The count of cards in the KolodaView (read only).
-To set this, implement the `deckNumberOfCards:` dataSource method.
+To set this, implement the `kolodaNumberOfCards:` dataSource method.
 ```swift
     var countOfVisibleCards
 ```